MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-structure.md

 | `dataSources` | Known type of data.
 This is often data processed by Azure Monitor agent and delivered to Azure Monitor using a known data type. |
 | `streamDeclarations` | Custom data that needs to be defined in the DCR. |

 Data sent from the Logs ingestion API uses a `streamDeclaration` with the schema of the incoming data.
-This is because the the API sends custom data that can have any schema.
+This is because the API sends custom data that can have any schema.

 Text logs from AMA are an example of data collection that requires both `dataSources` and `streamDeclarations`.
 The data source includes the configuration